 Prevention of whooping cough

-There is recent (2012) development in the prevention programme.
+There is recent (2012) development in the prevention programme that is very important.
 Pregnant women can be immunized with a pertussis booster in the middle third of pregnancy.
 This is highly effective (90%) in preventing deaths from whooping cough in babies under 4 months before they are protected by their normal infant immunizations.

 In the UK it is 16 to 32 weeks but it is worth giving right up to the end.